Ministries

 mary@enjoybeing.com

 Recited before the 9:00am Mass on Sunday and the 6:00pm Mass on Saturday.
-During the month of October there is a Rosary rally held throughout the month.
-Dates, times, and places are announced in the bulletin.
 Volunteers are needed to lead the rosary.

 Contact: